alicevillar/SLNA_PD-Cancer/README.md

  <br>

 >Welcome to the official repository for the paper titled "The relationship between periodontal disease and cancer: Insights from a Systematic Literature Network Analysis".
 This repository contains all the necessary files for Bibliometrix.
+Click  [**HERE**](https://www.sciencedirect.com/science/article/abs/pii/S1877782124000742) to read the article.

+* CITE:

+> Villar, A., Mendes, B., Viègas, M., de Aquino Alexandre, A. L., Paladini, S., & Cossatis, J. (2024).
+The relationship between periodontal disease and cancer: Insights from a Systematic Literature Network Analysis.
+Cancer Epidemiology, 91, 102595.

  <br>